 Orchestras and Ensembles

-Whilst studying at Royal Birmingham Conservatoire, there are many opportunities to play in the various ensembles.
+Whilst studying at Royal Birmingham Conservatoire, you will have many opportunities to play in the various ensembles and orchestras.
 These include:

 - Symphony Orchestra